-Type of Habitat/Type of Species Impact Location Action Responsibility for action Relevant Plans and Procedures Timing of Monitoring KPI Means of verification Corrective action • Speed limits will be reduced.
-Note that speed limit in village is 30 km/h and 40 km/h on forest roads.
-Natural Critical Modified Environmental pollution risk Along the project area, ETL line, access roads Avoidar Organic waste will be managed in a way to prevent wildlife access to it.
+Type of Habitat/Type of Species Impact Location Action Responsibility for action Relevant Plans and Procedures Timing of Monitoring КРІ Means of verification Corrective action phase will be left to decompose in the area at a rate of 20-30 m3 per hectare to provide habitat for Poecilium kasnaki.
+Natural Critical Modified Environmental pollution risk Along the project area, ETL line, access roads Organic waste will be managed in a way to prevent wildlife access to it.
+Minimisation Waste storage outside of the landfill will be situated in bins with lids secured.
+Waste oils and/or hazardous substances will be kept in sealed containers and/or covered.
+All domestic waste outside the landfill/waste-storage facility will be stored in vermin-proof bins with lids secured.
+Proper waste disposal will be provided avoiding natural habitats.
+Prevent will be ensured wastewater discharge into aquatic habitats, especially in breeding seasons.
+Accidental release of pollutants and potentially contaminated sediments will be controlled.
 Project Company, Contractors and Subcontractors Waste Management Plan Weekly No negative impact records on habitat or species regarding waste pollution Site walkover records Records of incidents involving wildlife Waste management training

-Table 5-2 Critical habitat trigger species and priority biodiversity features coordinates
+Table 5-2 Critical habitat trigger species and/or priority biodiversity features coordinates

-Taxon CH Trigger or Priority Biodiversity Feature IUCN / National Red List Category Notes Scutellaria orientalis subsp. carica PBF -/ EN The species could not be detected in the field during the 2024 studies.
-The survey dates and locations will be expanded within the Project Aol during 2025 monitoring studies.
-Cyclamen hederifolium PBF LC/VU This species has been removed from the action list due to its population in the region is in good condition.
-Only population monitoring is recommended during the construction and operation phases until 2029.
+Taxon CH Trigger or Priority Biodiversity Feature National Red List Category Notes Centaurea aphrodisea PBF VU These species have not been detected in the Project area during National EIA studies and have been recorded in the literature.
+The species could not be detected in the field during the 2024 studies.
+The survey dates and locations will be expanded within the Project AoI during 2025 monitoring studies.